Go-Feet Records

 Go-Feet Records was an English record label founded by, and predominantly used to release recordings by, the ska revival band the Beat (known as the English Beat in North America).
 The band had some chart success in the United Kingdom in the 1980s.
 The label also released a few recordings by other bands.
 The Beat's first release was on 2 Tone Records, but when Madness struck a deal with Stiff Records, the Beat left to form their own label.
-Go-Feet now operates under BMG Rights Management.
+As of 2025, The Beat's catalogue now operates under Warner Music Group's Rhino Entertainment.

-The label was distributed over the years by labels such as Arista, London, Edsel and finally, BMG Rights Management.
+The label was distributed over the years by labels such as Arista, London, Edsel, and BMG Rights Management.